KevinyWu/notes/robotic-manipulation/README.md

   - $v = [J^G(q)]^+V^G$
   - When $J$ square and invertible, $J^+ = J^{-1}$
   - When many solutions, $J^+$ gives the solution with the smallest norm
-  - When no solutions, $J^+$ gives the joint velocities that produce a spatial velociyt as close to desired $V^G$ as possible
+  - When no solutions, $J^+$ gives the joint velocities that produce a spatial velocity as close to desired $V^G$ as possible
 - **Kinematic singularities**: configurations $q$ for which $\text{rank}(J(q)) < 6$
   - When smallest singular value apporaches zero, the robot is near a singularity: norm of $J^+$ becomes large